-Life-stage specific responses to extreme temperature

-All data were analyzed in R 4.1.2 (R Core Team 2020).
-In order to measure differences in sporophytic traits between plant origins and among genets, we fit linear mixed effects models using the lmer function from the lmerTest package (Kuznetsova, Brockhoff et al. 2017).
-Region (north vs. south) was considered the fixed effect and block (A, B, C, D) and genet were random effects.
-Since there was a significant block effect in some of the variables, we compared plants from the north and south within blocks using a paired t-test (stats; function t.test).

-For the gametophytic variables, we fit quadratic temperature performance curves (determined using model selection) to the multiple temperature measurements taken for each plant that flowered using the nls.multstart function in the rTPC package (Padfield and O'Sullivan 2021).
-From the quadratic curves of each plant that flowered, we extracted three key values for both pollen germination and pollen tube growth rate: the temperature minimum, temperature optimum, and temperature maximum.
-We then used the key values in an analysis of variance (stats; function aov) to determine if the response curves differed between regions.
-One outlier was identified using the Grubbs’ test for outliers, grubbs.test function in the outliers package (Komsta 2011), and subsequently dropped from the analysis.

-We used Pearson’s method for correlation analysis (stats; function cor) to identify associations between sporophytic and gametophytic variables.
-The Holm-Bonferroni method (stats; function p.adjust) was used to adjust p-values to account for multiple correlations.

 The effect of long-term moderate heat on reproductive traits

 Flower date was analyzed for regional differences using a linear mixed effects model in the lme4 package (Bates, Mächler et al. 2014) with region as the fixed effect and genet as the random effect.
 Differences in flower type development between the treatments were analyzed using a chi-squared test in the stats package (R Core Team 2020).
 All pre and post pollination traits were analyzed with different versions of mixed effects models depending on the data type.
 The general structure for the model was region, treatment, and the interaction of region and treatment as fixed effects and genet as the random intercept.
 We used general linear mixed effects models (lme4; function lmer) for anther and style plus stigma length.
 To avoid overfitting the model for pollen diameter, we omitted genet as a random effect and used a general linear model (stats; function lm).
 We used generalized mixed effects models (lme4; function glmer) with a Poisson distribution for all count data, which included counts of ovules, viable seeds, unfertilized ovules, and aborted seeds.
 Since pollen germination at 40°C was a proportion, we used a generalized mixed effects model (lme4; function glmer) with a binomial distribution for analysis.
 We conducted correlation analysis for mean anther and mean style plus stigma lengths (stats; function cor.test).
 Fruit set was analyzed using a chi-squared test (stats; function chisq.test).

+Life-stage specific responses to extreme temperature

+All data were analyzed in R 4.1.2 (R Core Team 2020).
+In order to measure differences in vegetative traits between plant origins and among genets, we fit linear mixed effects models using the lmer function from the lmerTest package (Kuznetsova, Brockhoff et al. 2017).
+Region (north vs. south) was considered the fixed effect and block (A, B, C, D) and genet were random effects.
+Since there was a significant block effect in some of the variables, we compared plants from the north and south within blocks using a paired t-test (stats; function t.test).

+For the reproductive variables, we fit quadratic temperature performance curves (determined using model selection) to the multiple temperature measurements taken for each plant that flowered using the nls.multstart function in the rTPC package (Padfield and O'Sullivan 2021).
+From the quadratic curves of each plant that flowered, we extracted three key values for both pollen germination and pollen tube growth rate: the temperature minimum, temperature optimum, and temperature maximum.
+We then used the key values in an analysis of variance (stats; function aov) to determine if the response curves differed between regions.
+One outlier was identified using the Grubbs’ test for outliers, grubbs.test function in the outliers package (Komsta 2011), and subsequently dropped from the analysis.

+We used Pearson’s method for correlation analysis (stats; function cor) to identify associations between vegetative and reproductive variables.
+The Holm-Bonferroni method (stats; function p.adjust) was used to adjust p-values to account for multiple correlations.

 Results